College of Education

 Degree and Teacher Certification Programs.
 Degree and teacher certification programs are two distinct programs.
 Freshmen or transfer students are admitted by an appropriate college to a degree program leading to a bachelor’s degree.
 Eligible students at the junior level are admitted to a teacher certification program that leads to a Texas teaching certificate.
 The certification program includes the state-mandated Texas Examinations of Educator Standards (TExES) exams.
-Students must pass all appropriate TExES exams for teacher certification, but the exam is not a graduation requirement for a bachelor’s degree.
+Students must pass all appropriate TExES exams for teacher certification.

 Admission to a college degree program does not ensure admission to an upper-division teacher certification program.
 Students seeking teacher certification may apply to a certification program through an admission process.
 Application forms are available at www.educ.ttu.edu.
 The middle-level program and special education program accept applications once a year in the spring for the fall semester.
 Students seeking all other certificates may apply twice a year.
 Application deadlines are generally February for the fall semester and mid-September for the spring semester.
 For specific details, consult a College of Education advisor.
 To be considered for admission to teacher certification programs, students must meet the following minimum prerequisites:

 - Have a minimum of 60 semester hours (including current enrollment) with an acceptable scholastic GPA.
-Students seeking elementary certification must have a 2.7 or better overall GPA.
-Students seeking all other certificates (middle-level, secondary, career and technology, and all-level) must have a 2.5 or better overall GPA.
+Students seeking any certification must have a 2.75 or better overall GPA.

 - Possess college-level skills in reading, oral and written communication, critical thinking, and mathematics.